adamronaldclark/korea-weather-bot/README.md

 You need to create and populate "app-user.txt", "app-pw.txt", and "emails.txt" before running.

+app-user.txt contains your gmail account (the account you are sending from)

+app-pw.txt contains the gmail app password for the account listed in app-user.txt

+Link to create Google app passwords: https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237

-app-user.txt contains your gmail account (the account you are sending from) app-pw.txt contains the gmail app password for the account listed in app-user.txt emails contains the list of emails (one per line) that you want the forecast emailed to
+emails.txt contains the list of emails (one per line) that you want the forecast emailed to

 ## Install Dependencies
 pip install -r requirements.txt